igmmgi/psychReport/README.md

 # psychReport
 Helper functions for producing reports in Psychology (Reproducible Research).
-Provides required formatted strings (APA style) for use in 'Sweave'/'Knitr' 'Latex' integration within *.Rnw files.
+Provides required formatted strings (APA style) for use with 'Knitr'/'Latex' integration (*.Rnw files).

 ## Installation